 It took me years to sort through tradition and finally learn from scripture whether the new moon was a full moon or a crescent moon.
 My first inclination was that the full moon was new moon.
-But I was hampered by Jewish tradition which states that the new moon is the first crescent.
+But I was hampered by Jewish tradition and their websites which state that the new moon is the first crescent.
 For over a year I followed this tradition.
 Then I was told that the dark moon (not even first crescent) was new moon.
 But this person could not show me any scripture or give valid reasons.

 Luke records in his gospel the events surrounding passover.
 Passover according to scripture is to take place each year on 14th day of the first month.
 Abib is the first month, so Passover is on Abib 14th.
 Passover is on the first month (Abib) of the year on the 14th day, as recorded in Exodus, Leviticus and Numbers etc. Here are scriptures showing when passover is to be kept each year.